Rekitctrl/bypass-mdm/README.md

 17. Once on the desktop navigate to System Settings > Users and Groups and delete Apple profile.

-18. You're MDM free
+18. You have bypassed the MDM.
+To ensure continued uninterupted use, do not remove or change the blocked/rerouted domains in the hosts file.
+It is still safe to add more domains to the hosts file.

 ###### Although it's virtually impossible to catch that you've removed the MDM (because it wasn't even configured), be aware that the serial number of the laptop will still be shown in the inventory system of your organization.
 This script removes MDM capabilities before it's configured locally, so it won't be available as a managed laptop to the organization.
 Use with caution.
-Probably a good idea to have a valid excuse as well.
+It is probably a good idea to have a valid excuse as well.
 That is why I recommend a dual boot setup as it will allow you to periodically boot into the managed partition to allow the MDM to check in with your device.